Proektsoftbg/Calcpad/README.md

 &emsp;&emsp;#varsub - show equations with variables and substituted values (default);
 &emsp;&emsp;#split - split equations that do not fit on a single line;
 &emsp;&emsp;#wrap - wrap equations that do not fit on a single line (default);
 &emsp;&emsp;#round n - rounds the output to n digits after the decimal point;
 &emsp;&emsp;#round default - restores rounding to the default settings;
 &emsp;&emsp;#format FFFF - specifies custom format string;
 &emsp;&emsp;#format default - restores the default formatting;
 &emsp;&emsp;#md on - enables markdown in comments;
-&emsp;&emsp;#md off - disables markdown in comments.
+&emsp;&emsp;#md off - disables markdown in comments;
+&emsp;&emsp;#phasor - sets output format of complex numbers to polar phasor: A∠φ;
+&emsp;&emsp;#complex - sets output format of complex numbers to Cartesian algebraic: a + bi.
 &emsp;&emsp;Each of the above commands is effective after the current line until the end of the report or another command that overwrites it.
 * Breakpoints for step-by-step execution:
 &emsp;&emsp;#pause - calculates to the current line and waits until resumed manually;
 &emsp;&emsp;#input - renders an input form to the current line and waits for user input.